hgkamath/puppet-owncloud/README.md

 This puppet module is to deploy owncloud in fedora or fedora-like distributions.
 I had trouble with other puppet deployments because paths and otherthings can be different.
 Also many are based on the nginx web-server

 *note*:
 It is very painful to get apache to work well with php-fpm, that's perhaps one of the main reasons for sysadms to prefer nginx, the high performance of the simpler nginx being the other considerations.
-Why apache? because its usually already there and configured.  php-fpm seems to be the prefered way inheritted from nginx
+Why apache? because its usually already there and configured.  php-fpm seems to be the prefered way owncloud was designed around  nginx becuase as a lightweight speed web-server nginx might not have its won internal php engine, unlike apache which has modphp.

 Made to work with
 * Fedora-20